Introduction to Acting Theory, Methods and Practice, and Development From Self to Character

 To provide students with opportunities to learn:

-- The ground rules of the art of acting
+1. The building blocks of the art of acting

-- To develop an appreciation of the complexity of human nature.
+9. To develop an appreciation of the complexity of human nature

 By the end of this module you will be able to demonstrate:

-- Research Skills: in-depth interviews, objective observation, selection of appropriate material, accurate documentation
+7. Research Skills: which may include in-depth interviews, objective observation, selection of appropriate material, accurate documentation

 No additional information available.